This is a family law case concerning the ability of courts to retroactively change a child support order after a child has reached adulthood.

 (c) evidence of a lack of financial disclosure by a party was discovered after the last child support order was made.

 Mr. Graydon challenged the jurisdiction of the court to make a retroactive order on the basis that their daughter was no longer a “child of the marriage” because of her age and independence.
 The trial judge granted Ms. Michel’s $23,000 in retroactive child support.
 The BC Court of Appeal overturned that ruling, and Ms. Michel appealed to the Supreme Court of Canada.

 This appeal was heard by the Supreme Court of Canada on November 14, 2019.
 The court returned a rare immediate decision from the bench in favor of Ms. Michel, affirming that judges are able to make a change to a child support order that is retroactive in effect.

 The Court released its written judgment on September 18, 2020.
 In three separate opinions, all agreeing in the result, the Court unanimously stressed the importance of an approach to child support that does not perversely reward payor parents who seek to avoid or are indifferent about paying the child support they owe.
 The Court very clearly recognized in all three opinions that the burden of unpaid child support falls disproportionately on women and children.

 West Coast LEAF’s Involvement

-West Coast LEAF has been granted leave to intervene in this case to make arguments concerning the gendered nature of child support disputes, as women are disproportionately represented among parents to whom child support payments are owed.
-West Coast LEAF will argue that child support obligations and the Family Law Act itself must be interpreted in a generous and remedial manner so as to promote substantive equality.
+West Coast LEAF was granted leave to intervene in this case to make arguments concerning the gendered nature of child support disputes, as women are disproportionately represented among parents to whom child support payments are owed.
+West Coast LEAF argued that child support obligations and the Family Law Act itself must be interpreted in a generous and remedial manner so as to promote substantive equality.
 The vast majority of cases involve male payers paying child support to female recipients; unpaid child support contributes to the feminization of poverty.